Happy Hump Day!

 1. What is the project’s goal?
 It should be ethical, measurable and relevant to the community.

 2. Does it have the potential for positive long-term effects?
 If the answer here is no, back to the drawing board.

 3. Are you doing more harm than good?
 Harm, in this case, is not only physical.
 How are you affecting emotions, culture, and values?

 In March, I volunteered in Panamá with an amazing group of current and future health professionals for one week.
 Yes, only one week.

 With permission from the community leaders, we conducted surveys and held a 3-day clinic to provide preventive and curative healthcare to as many people as possible.
 The community members were open, receptive, and willing to work with us on the project.

-In this case, the trip was 1-week, but it could be 4, 8 or 12.
-The benefit of longer trips is the opportunity to live among people and develop a deep understanding and appreciation of another way of life.
+In this case, the trip was 1 week, but it could be 4, 8, or 12.
+The benefit of longer trips is the opportunity to live with people and develop a deep understanding and appreciation of another way of life.